FrankHong1/Jekyll-site/_posts/2024-08-04-Runge-kutta-solver.md

 * `x` - the population of the prey
 * `y` - the population of the predator

-Since the derivative is different between the prey and the predator, later we will initialize two instances of the class for the population of the prey and the predator.
+Since the derivative is different between the prey and the predator, later we will initialize two instances of the class for each of them respectively.

 ### Creating the forward loop